 If you have a high-value estate, you can breathe easy about the federal government levying an onerous tax after you pass on.
 Congress passed, and the President signed into law, new tax legislation that will double the amount exempt from taxation by the federal government for estates and gifts.
 Prior to signing the new legislation, the amount exempt from taxation was roughly $5 million for an individual and $11 million for a married couple.
-Today, an individual enjoys a $10 million exemption (beginning in tax year 2018 and running through 2025) while a married couple’s estate is exempt up to $22.4 million.
-The estate tax exemption is also indexed for inflation which means individual will actually be able to enjoy an $11.2 million exemption from estate taxation.
+Today, an individual enjoys a $10 million exemption (beginning in the tax year 2018 and running through 2025) while a married couple’s estate is exempt up to $22.4 million.
+The estate tax exemption is also indexed for inflation which means individuals will actually be able to enjoy an $11.2 million exemption from estate taxation.

 In addition, a surviving spouse is able to receive their deceased spouse’s Unified Credit.
 This means that a married couple is going to be able to pass on $22.4 million to their children and other family members.